johngb/codefactory/README.md

 ## Contribution

 Contributions welcome!
 Please fork the repository and open a pull request with your changes.
+See the [guidelines for contributing](CONTRIBUTING.md) for a more detailed guide.

 You are also welcome to open an issue if there's something you feel can be improved or you have a question.